[perfect.city]

 2009

-In the work, I took the models from Google Earth and rebuilt the virtual city in the popular games The Sims 2.
+I took the models from Google Earth and rebuilt the virtual city in the popular games The Sims 2.
 I then populated the city with virtual inhabitants with their own personalities and characteristics. [perfect.city] became functional before New Songdo was actually built.
 The virtual seemingly manifested the physical.
 The virtual inhabitants in a city so perfect don’t have much to do.
 They chat and read newspapers, or look at their devices.
 Sadly, there are no birds.

 Even the land itself was constructed.
 The city was considered to be a “green city” with state of the art water processing and such, built atop a giant landfill south of Seoul.
 Ubiquitous technology and smart monitoring was an essential feature of the planned infrastructure.
 Since, concerns over an all-knowing, “Big Brother style” technological infrastructure have been raised.
 As a corporate venture, public space in New Songdo was privatized.
 “We will build in all this functionality,” answers Catherine Maras, Microsoft’s Director of Worldwide E-Government who is involved in the Songdo project.
 “Really it’s opt-in or opt-out.
 Whatever the citizens want to make their lives easier.”